Ashley Boren, Executive Director

 Katie has a BA in Integrative Biology from U.C.
 Berkeley and completed her graduate work in Marine Microbial Ecology with the Zehr Lab at U.C.
 Santa Cruz.

-Alex manages the organization's communications and public relations activities, including the development of a range of media and public outreach materials.
-Alex has more than 15 years' experience in research, writing and communications - having served as News Producer for WashingtonPost.com and Newsweek.com, and receiving the California Press Association Award and Pacemaker Award for excellence in journalism.
+Alex directs the organization's marketing, communications and public relations activities, including the development of a range of media and public outreach materials.
+Alex has more than 20 years' experience in research, writing and communications - having served as News Producer for WashingtonPost.com and Newsweek.com, and received the California Press Association Award and Pacemaker Award for excellence in journalism.
 He earned an MA in language studies from Georgetown University and BA in English Literature from California State University, Chico.

 Eric Lee, Project Associate